 Like royal jelly, honey, and propolis, other well-known honey bee products, the exact chemical composition depends on the plants the worker bees gathering the pollen from, and can vary from hour to hour, day to day, week to week, colony to colony, even in the same apiary, with no two samples of bee pollen exactly identical.

 Propolis is a dark, sticky, protective substance gathered and used by bees to keep their hives clean.
-The bees collect this propolis on their foraging trips from plant secretions, resins and gums which are naturally found in the buds and leaves of flowers and shrubs and are liquid.
+It is collected from plant secretions, resins and gums which are naturally found in the buds and leaves of flowers and shrubs and is liquid.
 They store it in their pollen sacs.
-On returning to the hive, the house bees remove these resins from the foraging bee’s hind legs and using their tongues pack the propolis resin throughout the hive dwelling.
+On returning to the hive, the house bees remove these resins from the foraging bee’s hind legs and, using their tongues, pack the propolis resin throughout the hive dwelling.

 Propolis is used to seal cracks and openings in the hive and, in particular, the bees will close up the hive entrance if it is too large or if they need to reduce the ventilation gaps in the hive.
 In winter bees will reduce the hive entrance with propolis and then open it up again in summer by chewing away the excess propolis.
 It is also the bees’ anti bacterial agent used to cover virtually the entire area of the hive.
 The combs are disinfected and polished using propolis – hence the reason why new comb changes from white and yellow to dark brown after many seasons of use.

 In the wild, bees will also use propolis to cover the outer sides of the comb area to protect it, and cover over decaying insects and small rodents which have penetrated the colony’s space to avoid bacterial contamination within the hive.

 Propolis has medical value for humans and has been commercially rendered into lotions, creams, tablets and “propolis tincture” as a homeopathic remedy.